2023-2025 Platform of the Young Democrats of America

 - Saudi Arabia’s brutal war in Yemen, and US military support thereof.

-- Iran’s military presence in Iraq and Syria, its attempts to develop nuclear weapons, its support for Houthi rebels in Yemen, and its stifling of civil society and human and political rights domestically.
+- Iran’s military presence in Iraq and Syria, its attempts to develop nuclear weapons, its support for Houthi rebels in Yemen, its supply of drones for Russian terror bombing in Ukraine, and its violent stifling of civil society and women’s, human, and political rights domestically.

 - The continuing brutality of the Assad regime in Syria, and its allies.